 - Written informed consent in accordance with federal, local, and institutional guidelines

-- Females of childbearing potential (FCBP) must have a negative serum or urine pregnancy test with a sensitivity of at least 25 mIU/mL within 10–14 days and again within 24 hours prior to starting cycle 1 of pomalidomide and must either commit to continued abstinence from heterosexual intercourse or begin TWO acceptable methods of birth control, one highly effective method and one additional effective method AT THE SAME TIME, at least 28 days before she starts taking pomalidomide; FCBP must also agree to ongoing pregnancy testing; men must agree to use a latex condom during sexual contact with a FCBP even if they have had a successful vasectomy; all subjects must be counseled on day 1 of each cycle (or at a minimum of every 28 days) and at drug discontinuation about pregnancy precautions and risks of fetal exposure
+- Females of childbearing potential (FCBP) must have a negative serum or urine pregnancy test with a sensitivity of at least 25 mIU/mL within 10 - 14 days and again within 24 hours prior to starting cycle 1 of pomalidomide and must either commit to continued abstinence from heterosexual intercourse or begin TWO acceptable methods of birth control, one highly effective method and one additional effective method AT THE SAME TIME, at least 28 days before she starts taking pomalidomide.
+FCBP must also agree to ongoing pregnancy testing; the contraceptive requirement for carfilzomib in females of childbearing potential is at least 30 days after the last dose; carfilzomib is prohibited in breast-feeding women; men must agree to use a latex condom during sexual contact with a FCBP even if they have had a successful vasectomy; all subjects must be counseled on day 1 of each cycle (or at a minimum of every 28 days) and at drug discontinuation about pregnancy precautions and risks of fetal exposure

 - Male subjects must agree to use a latex condom during sexual contact with females of childbearing potential while participating in the study and for at least 28 days following discontinuation from the study even if he has undergone a successful vasectomy